-CPA candidates in Georgia must take and pass a test, offered in four parts, that is designed to demonstrate basic competence and mastery of core concepts.
+Becoming a CPA in Georgia requires candidates take and pass a test, offered in four parts, that is designed to demonstrate basic competence and mastery of core concepts.
 This exam is offered by the American Institute of Certified Public Accountants (AICPA).
-In order to be eligible for the exam, a candidate must have earned a bachelor's degree including at least 20 semester hours of upper-level accounting coursework.
+In order to be eligible for the exam, a candidate must have earned a bachelor's degree including at least 20 credit hours of upper-level accounting coursework.
 Once eligible, follow these steps:

 Download an official application form or register online with the CPA Examination Services (CPAES).

 Collect the documents necessary to include with the official application:

 - An official college transcript – This may be submitted by the applicant rather than the college or university.

 - A foreign education evaluation from if applicable.